brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 # Set up the config file

-This will put your WireGuard config file into `/etc/wireguard` and recursively set permissions on it so its only accesible by the root user.
+This will put your WireGuard config file into `/etc/wireguard` and recursively set permissions on it so its only accessible by the root user.
 This assumes the config file is named `mullvad-se12.conf` and is in your current working directory (you can copy any valid config file to `/etc/wireguard/client.conf`).

 ```
 mkdir /etc/wireguard